CDL926666/1_TIBS/zongjie.md

 **Introduction**

-“Normalization of deviance” means that small violations or unsafe behaviors in an organization are not corrected for a long time and eventually become seen as normal.
-As Cathy O’Neil points out in *Weapons of Math Destruction*, this phenomenon is especially dangerous in artificial intelligence and big data systems.
-It can lead to algorithmic bias, model opacity, and loss of data privacy, which make social injustice worse.
-The risks in complex systems can never be fully removed, so prevention must be combined with ongoing learning and social governance.
+“Normalization of deviance” means small rule-breaking or unsafe actions become normal after being ignored.
+Cathy O’Neil in *Weapons of Math Destruction* warns this is dangerous for AI and big data.
+It can cause algorithm bias, hidden models, and loss of privacy, making social injustice worse.
+Because risks in complex systems can’t be fully removed, prevention, learning, and social governance must continue.

 ---

 **1. Build Ethics and Compliance Culture**

-AI ethics must be embedded in company culture, with clear values such as transparency, fairness, and privacy protection.
-For example, Microsoft requires AI systems to be responsible to humans, without bias, and to protect privacy.
-Following O’Neil’s ideas, it is also important to stress algorithm accountability and openness.
-Regular employee training should increase sensitivity to bias and stop “black box algorithms” from expanding without oversight.
+AI ethics should be built into company values: transparency, fairness, privacy.
+For example, Microsoft requires its AI systems to be responsible to people, avoid bias, and protect privacy.
+O’Neil says openness and clear responsibility for algorithms are vital.
+Regular training helps staff notice bias and stop “black box” AI from spreading.

 ---

-**2. Strengthen Oversight and Accountability Mechanisms**
+**2. Oversight and Accountability**

-Organizations can set up independent ethics review boards to oversight the design and operation of AI projects and stop bias from being ignored.
-Google once formed an external advisory board as an example.
-Cathy O’Neil believes algorithms must face outside must audits so that stakeholders can take part in oversight.
+Companies should use independent ethics boards to check AI design and operation, preventing bias from being missed.
+Google once created an outside advisory board.
+O’Neil says outside audits are needed so many groups can help supervise.

 ---

-**3. Transparent Feedback and Continuous Improvement**
+**3. Feedback and Improvement**

-There should be nameless reporting and open internal feedback channels to encourage staff to report possible risks.
-Regular team reviews and risk assessment meetings can promote transparent discussion and help find and fix hidden problems.
+Anonymous reporting and open feedback channels let staff warn about risks.
+Team reviews and risk meetings help spot and fix problems early.

 ---

 **4. Technical and Process Governance**

-Use bias detection tools such as IBM AI Fairness 360 to check model fairness and transparency regularly.
-Manage and record all versions throughout the process to help trace and fix bias.
-Algorithm transparency and explainability are keys to clear up destructive bias (O’Neil, 2016).
+Tools like IBM AI Fairness 360 test AI fairness and openness.
+Record every model version to trace and fix bias.
+Openness and clarity in algorithms help remove hidden bias (O’Neil, 2016).

 ---

-**5. Diversity and Interdisciplinary Collaboration**
+**5. Diversity and Collaboration**

-Teams should be diverse in gender, race, and professional background to reduce unconscious bias from a single perspective.
-For example, Facebook execute diversity hiring to reduce algorithm risks.
-Bringing in ethicists, sociologists, and other non-technical experts helps to review from many angles.
+Teams should include people with different genders, races, and backgrounds to lower hidden bias.
+For example, Facebook’s diversity hiring aims to reduce algorithm risk.
+Adding ethicists, sociologists, and non-technical staff gives more viewpoints.

 ---

-**6. External Audits and Industry Cooperation**
+**6. External Audits and Industry Rules**

-Invite outside organizations to regularly audit AI systems for ethics and technical risks (for example, OpenAI releases ethics risk reports).
-Take part in making industry ethical standards and share experiences through organizations like IEEE, to promote better algorithm governance and shared responsibility.
+Invite outside experts to audit AI for ethics and risks (for example, OpenAI publishes risk reports).
+Take part in industry standards and share with groups like IEEE to improve rules and share responsibility.

 ---

-**7. Simplifying Complexity and Loose Coupling**
+**7. Simplifying Systems and Loose Coupling**

-High complexity often causes frequent accidents.
-Simplifying system design, separating modules, and using loose coupling (like redundancy and buffer mechanisms) help stop local failures from spreading to become global disasters.
-Using multiple suppliers in supply chains or having multiple paths in aviation communications are engineering practices of “loose coupling.”
+Too much complexity leads to more accidents.
+Make systems simpler, split modules, and use loose coupling (like backups and buffers) to stop small problems from spreading.
+Using several suppliers or extra aviation paths are examples.

 ---

-**8. Cultural Change and Leadership Responsibility**
+**8. Cultural Change and Leadership**

-Build a “safety first” culture and encourage free expression of safety concerns.
-After the NASA Challenger disaster, a nameless reporting system was introduced as a response.
-Leaders must set an example, respond to risk warnings, and build a transparent accountability system.
+Promote a “safety first” culture and let everyone raise concerns.
+After NASA’s Challenger disaster, anonymous reporting was started.
+Leaders must set an example, respond to warnings, and support accountability.

 ---

-**9. Facing Risks and Structural Bias**
+**9. Facing Risk and Social Bias**

-Cathy O’Neil points out in her book that bias is often rooted in social structures and cannot be removed just by company governance.
-Even with strong prevention, accidents and bias in complex systems can never be fully removing.
-Incidents should be taken as chances for learning and reflection, to push for cross-sector collaboration and policy innovation, and to achieve more resilient technology governance.
+O’Neil notes that bias is often rooted in society and can’t be fixed by company rules alone.
+Even strong prevention can’t remove all risk.
+Each failure should be a lesson for learning, teamwork, and policy innovation for better tech governance.

 ---
 # Theme 8: Social Failure

 ---